carter-yagemann/barnum-learner/README.md

 so forth.
 This is useful for approximating your "learning curve" to find the point where adding more traces yields little added value.

-* `eval2png.py`: Takes an evaluation gzip file and creates an image where each pixel represents a prediction made with white meaning correct and black otherwise.
+* `eval2png.py`: Takes an evaluation gzip file and creates a visualization.
-This is useful for visualizing traces for debugging.
+By default, the resulting pixels will be white for correct predictions and black otherwise.
+Using the color option will produce pixels based on the BBIDs in the trace.
+MD5 is locality insensitive, making it useful for spotting control flow patterns, whereas adler32 is locality sensitive, which is useful for seeing jump distances.

 There are also two alternative learners used in the paper for comparison.
 Both take the place of the first layer in this system: